 The materials also provide opportunities for students to take notes and share their mathematical ideas in the online, write-in Student Edition.
-This version of the student edition allows students to digitally take notes and answer questions posed in lessons.
+This version of the Student Edition allows students to digitally take notes and answer questions posed in lessons.
 The materials allow students to save their notes and responses to their online "My Notebook" tool by clicking the checkbox as they use the digital write-in feature.

 The materials provide some suggestions for teachers on ways to support students in orally expressing their mathematical ideas; however, there is no guidance for teachers on how to use writing to develop reflection.
 For example, the teacher guide includes a "Focus on Math Connections" for teachers to point out important steps and information throughout a lesson.
 The Teacher Edition includes "Avoid Common Errors," where teacher prompts remind students of pertinent protocols when working with numbers and operations, especially when using symbols.
 The "Essential Question" and "Questioning Strategies" included in the teacher guide provide opportunities for teachers to prompt students' sharing their mathematical ideas orally through the inclusion of open-ended questions that often ask students to explain or justify their thinking.
 Also, questioning strategies exist that support students' reasoning with representations, but they generally do not include multiple representations.
-For instance, Unit 1 Talk About It asks, "How do you find the opposite of an integer?"
-Talk About It in Lesson 1.2 asks, "How is a number line used to compare and order integers?"
+For instance, Unit 4 Talk About It asks, "How can you tell if a linear relationship exists between values in a table?"
+Talk About It in Lesson 7.2 asks, "How can you tell by inspection that an equation, a table, or a graph represents a linear relationship?"

-At times, Focus on Communication (also in the teacher guide) provides discussion prompts such as this one provided in Lesson 5.2: "Have students discuss whether number lines or color counters would be a good way to model each sum.
-Ask students to explain their reasoning."
+At times, "Focus on Communication" (also in the teacher guide) provides discussion prompts, such as this one in Unit 4: "since positive signs (and negative signs) are found on more than one algebra tile, remind students to use descriptive terms when talking about algebra tiles.
+Using the phrases 'positive variable tile' and '-1 tile,' for example, will make talking about their models easier."
 In general, though, this section guides teachers with reminders for students more often than prompts for discussion.
-In Unit 2, five of the seven prompts relate to sharing mathematical ideas orally, whereas the other two prompts do not elicit sharing of ideas orally or in writing and were simply reminders to students, such as "remind students that the multiplication sign means 'groups of.'"
+In Unit 4, one of the two prompts relates to sharing mathematical ideas orally, whereas the other prompt does not elicit sharing of ideas orally or in writing and is simply a reminder to students, such as "Students should recognize that the units should stay the same in Step 3."
 In the other units, the Focus on Communication sections prompt discussions less.
-In Unit 1, one of three prompts suggests discussion, one of four in Unit 3, one of six occurrences in Unit 4, zero of four in Unit 5, etc.
+In Unit 1, one of two prompts suggests discussion; one of five in Unit 2; zero in Unit 5; etc.

 Another guide, "Curriculum Integration," includes few prompts to incorporate writing as a way to express students' mathematical ideas.
-For example, in Lesson 18.2, the materials suggest "students research credit scores.
-Then have students write a paragraph that summarizes the factors that may lead to a lower or higher credit score and factors that can improve a credit score."
-Most prompts that are designated as writing assignments could just as easily be completed orally because no specific details guide the teacher in written instructions, expectations, or scoring.
+For example, in Lesson 12.3, the materials suggest "students research the local daily high and low temperatures for the previous ten days.
+Then have students write a paragraph that summarizes the temperature data they collected by incorporating statistical measures, including inferences based on the data.
+Have students share and compare their paragraphs."
+However, most prompts that are designated as writing assignments could just as easily be completed orally because no specific details guide the teacher in written instructions, expectations, or scoring.